Lotus Flowers and Season in Tokyo

 Lotus Flowers in Ueno Park

 Ueno Park has a very large lotus pond and is the prime spot to observe the lotus flowers.
-It is in the center of Tokyo.
-So it usually gets quite crowded.
-The park is however open 24/7 (without any gates/entry fee except for certain seasonal gardens within the park) allowing you to opt for an early morning visit if you prefer.
+With its very central location, it usually gets quite crowded.
+The park is however open 24/7 (without any gates/entry fee except for certain seasonal gardens within the park) allowing you to opt for a very early morning visit if you prefer.
 I once went at 5am and it was definitely not empty but had a terrific time touring around the pond and taking my time to photograph almost each flower.

-Another less known but a very ideal spot to view the lotus flowers is Mizumoto Park – located in one of the eastern parts of Tokyo – Katsushika (where I live) and is the biggest park in Tokyo.
-If you are looking for a more intimate experience with these flowers, Mizumoto is worth the trip with its small lotus pond along with couple of lotus pockets located in the woods.
+Another less known but a very ideal spot to view the lotus flowers is Mizumoto Park – located in one of the eastern parts of Tokyo – Katsushika (where I live).
+Mizumoto is the biggest park in Tokyo.
+If you are looking for a more intimate experience with these flowers, Mizumoto is worth the trip with its small lotus pond along with couple of lotus pockets located in the river circling the park.
 There are some wooden walkways that you can walk on to get closer to these magnificent flowers.
 If you can, it is best to bring your bike as the parks is quite big with many different parts worth exploring.
 You can read more about this park in my dedicated Mizumoto Park post.